Sithi uhm ingonyama." note

 - "a king/I can do whatever he/I want(s)" Scar sticks with the puerile misconception of royalty by Child!Simba, though it's doubtful that the latter would let his pride starve to death

-- The hyenas rethorically question each other about the cub presence in the graveyard scene, Ed concluding with an hysterical laugh.
-They echo themselves at the end, but with a much darker overtone:
+- The hyenas rhetorically question each other about the cub presence in the graveyard scene, Ed concluding with a hysterical laugh.
+They echo themselves at the end when discussing the fate of Scar, but with a much darker overtone:

-- Meaningful Name: Every name can be translated from Swahili (except Ed, Timon and Scar), but it is more or less meaningful for each character.
+- Meaningful Name: Several name can be translated from Swahili (except Ed, Timon, Scar and Mufasa), but it is more or less meaningful for each character:

 - Simba means lion in Swahili and, indeed, Simba is a lion.